Penal Code 399 PC is California's criminal law on failure to control a dangerous animal. PC 399 applies when:

 - The animal killed or caused serious bodily injury to another person; and

-- The victim took all the reasonable precautions that an ordinary person would have taken in the same situation (unless the victim was under the age of 5, or was for any other reason incapable of taking reasonable precautions).2
+- The victim took all the reasonable precautions that an ordinary person would have taken in the same situation (unless the victim was under the age of 5, or was for any other reason incapable of taking reasonable precautions).8

 “Ordinary care” in keeping an animal means reasonable care to prevent reasonably foreseeable harm to someone else.
-You fail to use ordinary care when you do something a reasonably careful person would not have done in the same situation.5

 - Loss of consciousness;